 \section{Introduction}

 The discovery of equations from observational data is one of the fundamental pillars of the traditional scientific method.
-From the work of Johannes Kepler, who inferred the laws of planetary motion from meticulous astronomical observations \cite{camps2023discovering} collected by Tycho Brahe~\cite{Gleiser}, to Isaac Newton's theoretical formulations that consolidated classical mechanics, the process of identifying mathematical relationships underlying natural phenomena has historically been characterized by its manual nature, based essentially on systematic trial-and-error procedures.
+From the work of Johannes Kepler, who inferred the laws of planetary motion from meticulous astronomical observations \cite{camps2023discovering} collected by Tycho Brahe~\cite{Gleiser}, to Isaac Newton's theoretical formulations that consolidated classical mechanics, the process of identifying mathematical relationships underlying natural phenomena has historically been characterized by its systematic trial-and-error procedures.

-However, in recent decades, the advent of Big Data, characterized by the production of an immense volume of complex, mostly nonlinear, data, in several fields has driven a new search for physical laws.
-Faced with the need to analyze these data sets to understand their intrinsic structure and derive symbolic representations that capture the integral behavior of a system, the demand for advanced analytical methods has become growing and indispensable.
+In the last few decades, the advent of Big Data, characterized by the production and availability of an immense volume of complex, mostly nonlinear data in several fields, has renewed the need for methods capable of uncovering physical laws directly from data.
+Understanding the intrinsic structure of these datasets and deriving symbolic representations that capture system-level behavior has intensified the demand for advanced analytical techniques tailored to large-scale data.

-With the emergence of modern computational techniques, this process has undergone a radical transformation, driving the widespread development and use of various regression techniques.
-In this context, symbolic regression (SR) emerges as a powerful tool to automate the discovery of mathematical expressions underlying data.
-Unlike parametric methods, which are limited to adjusting coefficients in predefined equations and require extensive analysis of statistical significance, goodness-of-fit, and model diagnostics, SR simultaneously searches for the structure of the equation and its parameters.
-This search is performed by exploring a vast combinatorial space composed of mathematical operators, variables, and constants, which gives SR greater efficiency in modeling complex relationships.
+Modern computational techniques have accelerated the development and use of various techniques to expand regression methods and propose new approaches.
+In this context, symbolic regression (SR) has emerged as a powerful tool to automate the discovery of mathematical expressions from data.
+Unlike parametric methods, which are limited to adjusting coefficients in predefined equations and require extensive analysis of statistical significance, goodness-of-fit, and model diagnostics, SR jointly searches for both the structure of the equation and its parameters.
+This search is performed by exploring a vast combinatorial space composed of mathematical operators, variables, and constants, which gives SR greater flexibility in modeling complex relationships.